SocksTheWolf/DeckConnectSite/_pages/documentation.md

 ## Closing

 This document was way too long.
 Thanks for getting this far, I hope it helped you.

-If you have any feedback on this document, please feel free to [send a message via the contact form](/contact).
+If you have any feedback, please feel free to [send a message via the contact form](/contact).

 ### Known Issues